-Joe Biden Selected A ‘Mass Murderer’ For His HHS Nominee, Commentator Says
+Joe Biden Selected A 'Mass Murderer' For His HHS Nominee, Commentator Says

 Elsewhere, Posobiec called for the pediatrician to be immediately investigated for her role in nursing home deaths in her region.

-“If Rick Snyder can be charged for the Flint water scandal, then Rachael Levine can be charged for her nursing home deaths under the same standard,” he tweeted.
+"If Rick Snyder can be charged for the Flint water scandal, then Rachael [sic] Levine can be charged for her nursing home deaths under the same standard," he tweeted.

-Levine, who would be the transgender Senate-confirmed federal official if she is approved by the upper chamber, faced criticism for her handling of the Pennsylvania coronavirus crisis while she was the state’s assistant health secretary.
-As reported by The Morning Call, the pediatrician faced scrutiny over the area’s high elderly home death tolls.
+Levine, who would be the first transgender Senate-confirmed federal official if she is approved by the upper chamber, faced criticism for her handling of the Pennsylvania coronavirus crisis while she was the state's assistant health secretary.
+As reported by The Morning Call, the pediatrician faced scrutiny over the area's high elderly home death tolls.
 Notably, Republicans suggested that the region did not work hard enough to protect its elderly residents.
-The publication highlighted that over half of the state’s COVID-19 deaths took place in care facilities
+The publication highlighted that over half of the state's COVID-19 deaths took place in care facilities

-Per The Daily Wire, Levine notably ordered long-term aid facilities to continue accepting coronavirus positive residents and threatened disciplinary action against those that did not do so.
+Per The Daily Wire, Levine notably ordered long-term aid facilities to continue accepting coronavirus-positive residents and threatened disciplinary action against those that did not do so.

-State Senator Doug Mastriano called for Levine’s resignation and blamed her for the spike in cases among elderly homes, Newsweek reported.
-Conversely, Pennsylvania Governor Tom Wolf lauded the doctor and said she did a “phenomenal job” at helping keep Pennsylvanians safe amid the pandemic.
+Pennsylvania Sen. Doug Mastriano called for Levine's resignation and blamed her for the spike in cases among elderly homes, Newsweek reported.
+Conversely, Gov. Tom Wolf lauded the doctor and said she did a "phenomenal job" at helping keep Pennsylvanians safe amid the pandemic.

-Levine also received scrutiny for moving her 95-yar-old mother out of a care facility amid the outbreaks at the region’s long-term care homes.
+Levine also received scrutiny for moving her 95-year-old mother out of a care facility amid the outbreaks at the region's long-term care homes.

 "My mother requested and my sister and I, as her children, complied to move her to another location during the COVID-19 outbreak," she said at the time.